bakergrr/Project-06-3DRPG/README.md

  - When an enemy walks into or out of light, the red light that shows their vision radius gradually expands or contracts instead of snapping to the new vision radius.
  - To make the transition to the beginning of the level slightly less jarring after the player is hit by an enemy, their model will flicker briefly.
  - Text on the win screen appears in chunks over time, slowly revealing the final score.
+ - Painting models on the walls makes the level feel a liiiittle bit more like the art museum it's meant to be?
+Some are placed slightly askew to convey a more humorous tone.

 # References to resources used in the project
 Jackie and Exo Red models, Jackie texting, Exo Red walking, pointing, idle, waving animations from [mixamo.com](https://www.mixamo.com/#/)